 Dragon Wrasse Diet

-The Dragon Wrasse is a carnivore that possesses two prominent canine teeth in the front of each jaw that are used for feeding on its favorite prey.
+The Dragon Wrasse is a carnivore that possesses two prominent canine teeth in the front of each jaw that is used for feeding on its favorite prey.
 Prey, for the Dragon Wrasse, is a very general term: it will eat small fishes, all types of desirable crustaceans and motile invertebrates, which includes serpent and brittle starfishes, bad bristle as well as beneficial worms, shrimps, hermit crabs, crabs, and snails.

-These fish should be fed a hearty diet of suitably bite-sized pieces of meaty foods that include fresh or frozen seafood, silversides, live or frozen brine and mysid shrimp, live grass or ghost shrimp, live black worms, and flake food.
+These fish should be fed a hearty diet of suitably bite-sized pieces of meaty foods that include fresh or frozen seafood, silversides, live or frozen brine, and mysid shrimp, live grass or ghost shrimp, live black worms, and flake food.
 Smaller Dragon Wrasses can be fed chopped up pieces of meaty fares as well as Mysis Shrimp.
 It's best to feed these fish three times a day.